macaodha/batdetect2/README.md

 # BatDetect2
 <img style="display: block-inline;" width="64" height="64" src="ims/bat_icon.png"> Code for detecting and classifying bat echolocation calls in high frequency audio recordings.

+> [!NOTE]
+> We’re actively working to make it easier to train and fine-tune BatDetect2 models using custom data.
+A major update is coming soon to the main branch—stay tuned!
+In the meantime, you can follow our progress in the train branch.

 ## Getting started
 ### Python Environment